enzo-project/enzo-dev/doc/manual/source/parameters/io.rst

     ``star_particle_density``; and 2 will dump
     ``actively_forming_stellar_mass_density``, ``SFR_density``, etc.
     Default: 0.
+``OutputOnPop3Feedback`` (external)
+    Writes an interpolated output when a Pop III is formed or goes supernova.
+Default: 0
 ``OutputOnDensity`` (external)
     Should interpolated outputs be generated at varying peak density?
+    Default: 0
-Default: 0 ``StartDensityOutput`` (external)
+``StartDensityOutput`` (external)
     The first density (in log g/cc) at which to output.
-``CurrentDensityOutput`` (external)
+``CurrentDensityOutput`` (internal)
     The most recent density at which output was generated.
 ``IncrementDensityOutput`` (external)
     After a density-directed output, how much should the density be increased by?
 Default: 999